dev-florian/fullib-js/readme.md

 - Optimisations
 - New anim options ( trigger elem on the top / middle / bottom )

+## News 2.0.2
+- [Animation] Removed .tostring() to avoid errors
+- [Animation] Added dynamic example in readme

+## News 2.0.1
+- [Animation] Added elem option to the animation function ( able to anim only one HTML element in a foreach for example )

 ## News 2.0.0
 - Simple and light slider with threejs shaders
 - Lighter and faster loading